*Click here to start reading from the beginning of my food journey.

 Unless I wanted to continue thinking about the nutritional content of every grain of rice, something had to change.
 I didn’t want my eating habits to become a serious problem.

 I needed to find balance.
 In Part 6, I’ll explain how I finally learned how to eat like a healthy human.

-Comment below if you ever felt overwhelmed with too much healthy food.
+Comment below if you ever felt overwhelmed with too much healthy food or “clean eating”.
 Have any of you felt the need to eat only “perfect whole foods” to the point where it was beginning to consume your life?